eseckft/BitAds.ai/README.md

 If you encounter any issues during the installation process, refer to the troubleshooting section in the Bittensor documentation or reach out to our support team for assistance.

+**Prerequisites:**
-**Prerequisites: Ensure that you have Python 3.12 or a later version installed on your system.**
+- Ensure that you have Python 3.12 or a later version installed on your system.**
+- Run your local Subtensor

 ```basg
 git clone https://github.com/eseckft/BitAds.ai.git